codechefmarc/local-drupal-dev/README.md

 2. Change into the new directory and run `npm run setup`
 3. Answer the questions - defaults are provided
 4. One of the questions is to change the default git repo for push - this allows you to push any changes made to your own repo

+# Refresh Local
+1. Run `npm run refresh` to rebuild your local from scratch.
+This command will also re-run `composer install` as well.